ethereumbuilders/recipes/README.md

 ![](https://i.imgur.com/zz6rWXp.png)
 #####5.
 Enjoy the warm fuzzy feeling of contributing to something worldchanding, while the GitHub issue and labels are handled automagically

-####Contributing content
+####Contributing & translating content

-Are you interested in contributing tutorials and useful content?
+Are you interested in contributing and/or translating tutorials and useful content?
 Fantastic!
 You are :sparkles:**awesome**:sparkles: !

-Please get in touch with us here or send us an email.
+Please [get in touch with us here](https://gitter.im/ethereumbuilders/recipes) or send us an [email](mailto:hello@ethereum.builders).
 For now we are limited to invitations as the publishing platform does not support open multi-user login.
 That being said we're expecting in the near future to have the ability to open this up to anyone.

-####Translating content

-####Further questions...
+####Further questions...or a friendly "hello"

-Join us for a chat, tweet to @ethereumbuilder or send us an email at hello@ethereum.builders.
+Join us [for a chat](https://gitter.im/ethereumbuilders/recipes), tweet to [@ethereumbuilder](https://twitter.com/ethereumbuilder) or send us an [email](mailto:hello@ethereum.builders)